The White House will review Defense Secretary Lloyd Austin's lack of disclosure on his hospital stay

 WASHINGTON — (AP) — The White House said Monday that the administration will review what rules or procedures weren't followed when Defense Secretary Lloyd Austin did not disclose his hospitalization for days to President Joe Biden and top officials at the Pentagon and the National Security Council.

-“We'll do what's akin to a hot wash,” John Kirby, the National Security Council spokesman, said when asked whether Biden wanted a review of what happened.
-He stressed that the administration will look at the processes in place, and “try to learn from this experience.”
+“We'll do what's akin to a hot wash and try to see if processes and procedures need to be changed at all or modified so that we can learn from this," John Kirby, the National Security Council spokesman, said Monday when asked whether Biden wanted a review of what happened.

-Still, White House officials on Monday emphasized that Austin continues to retain Biden's confidence, with Kirby adding that the president “respects the fact that Secretary Austin took ownership for the lack of transparency.”
+Still, White House officials on Monday emphasized that Austin continues to retain Biden's confidence.
+White House press secretary Karine Jean-Pierre said Biden appreciated Austin's statement on Saturday, in which he took responsibility about the lack of transparency on his hospitalization.

+“There is no plan for anything other than for Secretary Austin to stay in the job and continue the leadership that he’s been demonstrating,” Kirby said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.